 For several years, the OIG has gradually modified and enhanced CIAs to increase oversight and accountability of entities that agree to settlement terms, such as adding requirements for executives and boards and requiring Certifications of Compliance.
 A very significant trend has been to mandate that Boards engage a Compliance Expert to assist them in meeting their compliance oversight obligations.
 Compliance Experts must have expertise in Federal health care program compliance requirements.
 They are, in turn, obligated to create a work plan and a Compliance Program Review Report.
 The Report focuses on the mandated review and recommendations.
 A copy of the Report must be included in each Annual Report.
 Copies of materials provided by the Compliance Expert to the Board and Board meeting minutes must be made available to the OIG upon request.
 This should not surprise anyone that has been following the OIG’s publicly stated positions on the subject.

-Another expert on the subject is Steve Forman, CPA, who has more than 20 years of experience as a Compliance Officer, compliance consultant, and OIG executive.
-Mr. Forman has served as a Board engaged Compliance Expert on multiple occasions.
+Another industry expert on the subject is Steve Forman, CPA, who has more than 20 years of experience as a Compliance Officer, compliance consultant, and OIG executive.
+Mr. Forman has served as a Compliance Expert engaged by a Board of Directors, on multiple occasions.
 Mr. Forman believes that the Practical Guidance provided significant insights concerning the OIG’s views on the Compliance Expert’s role in assisting the Board to meet its CIA obligations.
-Mr. Forman observed that “the document provides almost identical language about Boards’ use of Compliance Experts from this Practical Guidance as today’s CIAs do.
+Mr. Forman observed that the document provides almost identical language about Boards’ use of Compliance Experts from this Practical Guidance as today’s CIAs do.
 The OIG urges Boards to use the advice of experts in fulfilling their duties.
 The OIG has been very clear that it sometimes requires entities under a CIA to retain an expert to assist the Board in fulfilling its responsibilities under the CIA.
-Now, we see that the OIG is following through on this as a common standard for CIAs.”
+Now, we see that the OIG is following through on this as a common standard for CIAs.